pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 ```
 Write a cover letter for a [specific job title] position at [company name] that includes the following elements:

-1. Professional header with your contact information
+1. Professional header with the following contact information (if provided, each of a separate line)
+   a.
+Job Seeker's Name: Your full name should be prominently displayed
+   b.
+Address: Include your city and state (full address is optional)
+   c.
+Email: Use a professional email address
+   d.
+Phone Number: A reliable phone number where you can be reached
 2. Personalized greeting to the hiring manager (if provided)
 3. Strong opening paragraph that hooks the reader and states the position you're applying for
 4. 2-3 body paragraphs that: